Latest

 , Y12-13 (Advanced)

-A text with exercises on figures about family and population in 2023.
-Text, vocab to find, questions in English, true/false/not mentioned, gap-fill and translation into French.
-CEFR B1.
+A text with exercises about daily life in occupied France.
+Text, vocab to find, comprehension questions, gap-fill and translation into French.
+This is an easier text, doable by Y12 students as well as Y13.
+Level B1.

 , Y10-11 (Intermediate)